 Woodcott Down Practice Bombing Range

-A little known inland bombing range located between the villages of Woodcott and Crux Easton in the Highlands of Hampshire.
-This was an Air Ministry range and was given the serial number of 1114.
-There is anecdotal evidence that the target on the range was an old Avro Anson but this is not substantiated and has come from local knowledge.
+Woodcott Down was a little-known inland bombing range located between the villages of Woodcott and Crux Easton in the Highlands of Hampshire.
+This was an Air Ministry facility and was given the serial number 1114.
+There is anecdotal evidence that the target on the range was an old Avro Anson, but this is not substantiated and has come from local knowledge.

-Today little remains, but surprisingly one of the Quadrant Towers stands as silent sentinel over the former site.
+Today, little remains, but surprisingly, one of the Quadrant Towers stands as a silent sentinel over the former site.

 The photos below were taken in November 2017.

-Today little remains, but surprisingly one of the Quadrant Towers stands as silent sentinel over the former site.
+Today, little remains, but surprisingly, one of the Quadrant Towers stands as a silent sentinel over the former site.

 The photos below were taken in November 2017.